taurus-org/taurus/doc/source/users/getting_started.rst

 - The image widgets require the guiqwt_ library.

-- The JDraw synoptics widgets require the :mod:`ply` package.
+- The JDraw synoptics widgets require the PLY_ package.

 - The NeXus browser widget requires PyMca5_.